mseong123/ft_transcendence_42/README.md

 # ft_transcendence

-The last CORE project for 42Ecole, a 3D pong game with chat, friend system, score history!<br />
+The last CORE project for 42Ecole, a 3D multiplayer pong game with live chat, friend system, user-profiles and score history!<br />
-Website is written using html, css, threejs(game) and vanillajs(api/DOM) with django framework as backend.<br />
+Website is written using HTML, CSS, ThreeJS(JS 3D library using WEBGL) and vanilla JS(api/DOM) with DJANGO FRAMEWORK as backend.
+Also implemented blockchain for score verification<br />
 Test it yourself at https://ludicrouspong.xyz

 # Team Member